Data472-Individual-Project-Pipeline/DATA472-Individual-Project-Example/README.md

 - **Scheduled Task**: A cron job is set up to download the data daily.

 ## 3. Installation
+We expect that you have some basic knowledge on how to use git and use of linux commands but we will cover everything you need.

 ### Pre-requisites

 1. **Node.js**: The project is built using Node.js and npm.
 You can download Node.js from [here](https://nodejs.org/).

 2. **PostgreSQL**: The project uses PostgreSQL as the database.
 You can download PostgreSQL from [here](https://www.postgresql.org/).

+3. **Docker**: If you are not familiar with these packages it is highly recommended that you familiarise yourself with Docker. [here](https://www.docker.com/)

 To set up the project, follow these steps:

 1. **Clone the repository**:
     ```sh